 Toasted sunflower and pumpkin seeds are one of my fav salad additions.
 I love that satisfying, nutty flavor.
 Try to toss it into your next salad that’ll be sure to perk up the taste buds of everyone at your supper table.

 For toasted seeds use a wide frying pan and stovetop.
-Heat the sunflower and pumpkin seeds on medium heat, shaking the pan occasionally.
+Heat the sunflower and pumpkin seeds over medium heat, shaking the pan occasionally.
 Remove the seeds when they slightly darken and become fragrant.
 It takes between 3 and 5 minutes.

 I like to make a big batch of toasted seeds and store it in a glass jar in the cupboard.